Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 cp /srv/koen_vdl/Into_To_Comp_Bio_Tutorial_Files/*.fq.gz .
 ```

 Notice we use the `$USER` environment variable here to make the tutorial work for every participant.
 This environment variable contains your user name.
-You can print the value of the environment variable to the console with:
+You can print the value of the environment variable to the screen with:

 ```
 echo $USER